De Montesquiou family: Origins

-The first ancestor of proven genealogy is Raimond-Aimeri de Montesquiou, who died in 1090, grand-father of the Raymond III, baron of Montesquiou, who took part in the Third Crusade with king Philippe Auguste and died around 1190.
+The first ancestor of proven genealogy is Raimond-Aimeri de Montesquiou, who died in 1090, grandfather of the Raymond III, baron of Montesquiou, who took part in the Third Crusade with king Philippe Auguste and died around 1190.

 In the proceedings of the cartulary of Auch (copies from the 13th century), Raymond-Aimeri, first baron of Montesquiou is described around 1096 as the younger brother of Guillaume Astanove Count of Fezensac.

-The barons of Montesquiou were vassals of their cousins, the counts of Armagnac, who rose to become the most powerful feudal family in medieval France and patroned Joan of Arc (known as "The Armagnac spinster" by her enemies) during the hundred years war.
-After the destruction of the Armagnac by king Louis XI, the Montesquiou split their allegiance, with the senior branch following the king of France, and the junior branches following the king of Navarre.
-Several Montesquiou were ruthless military commanders during the War of Religion, including Francois de Montesquiou, last baron of the senior branch, who murdered the prince de Condé at the battle of Jarnac, and the marquis of Montluc, field-marshal.

-When king Henri III of Navarre became king Henri IV of France, the cadet branch of d'Artagnan rose to prominence in court and held major role in the Musketeers, including Joseph de Montesquiou d'Artagnan, captain of the musketeers and Pierre de Montesquiou d'Artagnan, field marshal.
+The barons of Montesquiou were vassals of their cousins, the counts of Armagnac, who rose to become the most powerful feudal family in medieval France and championed Joan of Arc (known as "the Armagnac spinster" by her enemies) during the Hundred Years' War.
+After the destruction of the Armagnac by King Louis XI, the Montesquiou split their allegiance, with the senior branch following the king of France, and the junior branches following the king of Navarre.
+Several Montesquiou were ruthless military commanders during the French Wars of Religion, including Francois de Montesquiou, last baron of the senior branch, who murdered the prince de Condé at the battle of Jarnac, and the marquis of Montluc, field-marshal.
+When King Henri III of Navarre became King Henri IV of France, the cadet branch of d'Artagnan rose to prominence in court and played a major role in the Musketeers, including Joseph de Montesquiou d'Artagnan, captain of the musketeers and Pierre de Montesquiou d'Artagnan, field marshal.
 The famous d'Artagnan, who inspired the Three Musketeers novel, was their first cousin.
 Though not a Montesquiou, he took his name from his mother, Francoise de Montesquiou d'Artagnan, because it was more famous in court.

 In 1777, the Montesquiou family was recognized as descending from the counts of Fezensac and Louis XVI allowed them to change their name to "de Montesquiou-Fezensac", The head of the family was appointed duke de Fezensac.